nmorse/menu-state/README.md

 # menu-state
-micro-controller version of xState defines a two button controlled set of screens, menu
+micro-controller version of xState defines a two button controlled set of screens or menus.